 - Magnifying glasses.

-- Lenses that filter light, given to you by your eye doctor.
+- Lenses that filter light provided by your eye doctor.

 - Telescopic glasses.

 - Large print on phones, tablets, computers and books.